steveandroulakis/shell-novice/05-exploreTools.md

 ---
 layout:
 page title: The Unix Shell
-subtitle: How to get to know a new CLI tool
+subtitle: Getting to know a bioinformatic tool
 minutes: 15
 ---
 > ## Learning Objectives {.objectives}
 >
-> * Suggest to lay out directories
+> * Understand how to structure your processed data
-> * Suggest an approach to explore CLI tool for the first time
+> * Know how to explore a new command line tool
-> * Explore bwa tool
+> * Get familiar with the bwa bioinformatics tool
-> * Explore SAMtools
+> * Explore the SAMtools bioinformatics suite

-Command-Line interface is super, super easy.
-I personally find CLI to be much more intuitive then GUI, not because I have experience in it, rather because I understand how to find help.
-I always find help in either of these three places:

-The thing about CLI that scares people the most, I believe, isn't the fact that it is black screen or unfamiliar environment rather lack of drop downs, buttons and tick boxes.
-However CLI has all of those options in one format and in one place and the way you access it is by type it in

-GUI in its nature is very redundant.
-It will always have more than one way of doing the same thing e.g "toolbar" is just a set of shortcuts, but there is a tools bar at the top, left right and bottom, plus the right click all leading you to the same, one place.

-### Lay out your directories
+### Organise your data

-Very, very important is to lay out your directories, exactly as you would on your laptop.
-And don't be afraid of the path !
-It is nothing more than pointer to files location.
+Here's how I lay out my bioinformatics data on the group server:

 ~~~ {.bash}
 $ mkdir projects